CERN/CTW/mods/ctw_resources/README.txt

 	-- Set the state of a team idea
 	-- 'team': 'Team def'
 	-- 'state': 'state' from 'IdeaState'
-	-- 'param': 'string' or 'number' to assign to 'by' or 'target' --    See 'IdeaState' for the correct type
+	-- 'param': 'string'/'number'/nil value to assign to 'by' or 'target' --    See 'IdeaState' for the correct type

 ctw_resources.update_doc_reveals(team)